symbol/symbol-docs/source/guides/transaction/sending-a-transfer-transaction.rst

 Getting into some code
 **********************

-1. Create the transfer transaction, including Bob address as the recipient and ``10 cat.currency``.
+1. Create the TransferTransaction, including Bob address as the recipient and ``10 cat.currency``.

 .. example-code::